parse-community/docs/_includes/android/users.md

 As of v3.0 of the Facebook SDK, read and publish permissions must be requested separately.
 To request additional permissions, you may call `ParseFacebookUtils.linkWithReadPermissionsInBackground()` or `ParseFacebookUtils.linkWithPublishPermissionsInBackground()`.
 For more information about requesting new permissions, please see [Facebook's API documentation for these functions](https://developers.facebook.com/docs/facebook-login/android/permissions).

-After successfully retrieving new permissions, please call `ParseFacebookUtilities.linkInBackground(ParseUser, AccessToken)`, which will save any changes to the session token back to the `%{ParseUser}` and ensure that this session data follows the user wherever it logs in.
+After successfully retrieving new permissions, please call `ParseFacebookUtilities.linkInBackground(ParseUser, AccessToken)`, which will save any changes to the session token back to the `ParseUser` and ensure that this session data follows the user wherever it logs in.

 ### Facebook SDK and Parse